volodya-lombrozo/volodya.lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

     }
 ```

-Good.
-Let's test it.
-Test makes many threads to call `children()` method in
+Great!
+Now, let's test it — multiple threads calling `children()` in parallel.
-parallel,
-shows green passes. ...
-And failed on 269th run.
-The
-same `NullPointerException`.
-How that?
-We added synchronization, didn't we?
+The test passes... until the 269th run, when the same `NullPointerException`
+pops up again.
+Wait, what?!
+Didn’t we **just** add synchronization?

+## Attempt #2: Synchronize on the Document

-I will try to save your time here and tell you that the problem is that we are
+[I’ll save you some frustration:]??? the problem is that each DOM `Node` have some
-synchronizing on the `Node` object, but the problem here is that all nodes have
-some internal state which is not thread safe and shared between all the nodes.

-Well, we have the only last resort here: we need to synchronize on the entire
+internal shared state (most likely a cache) across different `Node` instances.
+In other words, synchronizing on a single node isn’t enough — we have to lock
-document.
+the entire document.

+So, we tweak our code:

 ```java
 public final class SafeXml {